How to Test a Car Battery with a Multimeter

 When to Replace the Battery

-Replace your battery when: it reads below 11.8V and won’t recover after charging, it drops below 9.6V during a load test, it’s more than four years old and you’re already having issues, or it fails to hold a charge for more than a few days.
-A battery that shows these signs is telling you it will fail completely β often at the worst possible moment.
+Replace your battery when it reads below 11.8V and will not recover after charging, it drops below 9.6V during a load test, it is more than four years old and you are already having issues, or it fails to hold a charge for more than a few days.
+A battery showing these signs will fail completely, often at the worst possible moment.

 How to Tell If Your Alternator Is the Real Problem